PostHog/old-charts/README.md

 ## GitHub Actions

-We have an action to create releases when a new tag is pushed.
-This will trigger if tags follow our version pattern, defined as `*.*.*` for simplicity.
+We have an action to create new releases automatically.
+On pushes to `master`, it checks that the version was bumped and then:

-The action will:
+- Creates a GitHub release from the tag

-- Create a GitHub release from the tag
+- Pushes a new release to https://posthog.github.io/charts/

-- Push a new release to Helm
+If the bot fails to create a release, take a look at the [upstream action repo](https://github.com/helm/chart-releaser-action) to see if there were any breaking changes.